Freedom of religion in Guyana: Restrictions on religious freedom

-Government policy and practice contributed to the generally free practice of religion.
+In 2022 authorities arrested members of the Rastafarian community during the year for possession of 15 grams (.53 ounces) or more of marijuana; Rastafarians saw this as infringing on their religious practices.
+At the end of 2022 the government passed a bill to remove prison time for possession of up to 30 grams (1.06 ounces) of marijuana and to remove the fine for smoking or otherwise using cannabis.

-The Guyana Defense Force (GDF) makes an effort to coordinate with civilian religious groups to provide personnel with access to religious services.
-Leaders of all major religious groups provided prayer and counseling, although generally only Christian sermons were given on GDF bases.
+In the past, the Guyana Defence Force (GDF) has made efforts to coordinate with civilian religious groups to provide personnel with access to religious services.
+Leaders of all major religious groups provided prayer and counselling, although generally only Christian sermons were given on GDF bases.
 Although no official GDF policy requires attendance at religious services, anecdotal evidence from GDF officers suggests that individual commanders required attendance at some religious programs.
-Membership in a particular religion did not confer any advantage or disadvantage; however, general military practice tended to be biased in favor of Christians.
+Membership in a particular religion did not confer any advantage or disadvantage; however, general military practice tended to be biased in favour of Christians.

-There were no reports of religious prisoners or detainees in the country or of forced religious conversion.

-Societal abuses and discrimination

-There were no reports of societal abuses or discrimination based on religious belief or practice.

-Promoting peace/Supporting harmony

-The Inter-Religious Organization (IRO), a nongovernmental umbrella organization for Christian, Hindu, Islamic, and Baháʼí organizations, held events to promote peace during the August 2006 election.
-The IRO's role in supporting harmony among religious groups was largely supplanted by the Ethnic Relations Commission, a government-constituted body.
+The Inter-Religious Organization of Guyana (IROG) conducts interfaith events including World Interfaith Harmony Week.

 The Church of Jesus Christ of Latter-day Saints

 In September 2009, forty mainly U.S. citizen missionaries from the Church of Jesus Christ of Latter-day Saints were detained briefly.
 Subsequently, the 100+ missionaries were ordered to leave the country within a month.
 In addition to its missionary work, The Church of Jesus Christ of Latter-day Saints owns approximately $2 million in property in Guyana.
 Missionaries have worked in the country for more than 20 years.

+In 2021, there were 12 branches of the church in Guyana, with over 6,500 members.